Securitybits-io/blog.securitybits.io/_posts/2019-12-11-beats-7-5-0-on-pfsense.md

 Vagrant deploys virtual machines by a Vagrant File specification.
 We are compiling to a FreeBSD 11.2 system which means that we'll also specify for vagrant to spin up such a box.

-My Vagrant file looks like following, now you can certainly put it somewhere else, bu i just need the FreeBSD machine for this purpose, and will be destroyed after this compile hence putting it into /tmp.
+My Vagrant file looks like following, now you can certainly put it somewhere else, but I just need the FreeBSD machine for this purpose, and will be destroyed after this compile hence putting it into ``/tmp.``
 ```
 root@ubuntu:~# mkdir freebsd-compile
 root@ubuntu:~# cd freebsd-compile/^C